jrnl-org/jrnl/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 Please provide the steps to reproduce the problem.
 It is important for you to be as precise as possible here, since more info will let us help you faster.
+If applicable, please run jrnl with --debug and paste the output.
 -->

 ### Other Information